FennellPamela-FS/test2/README.md

-# WDV 353 1.5 NodeJS Coding Assignment: Test 2
+# WDV 353 1.5 NodeJS Coding Assignment on repo test2

 ## To run app